Nest co-creator wants you to pay $33 a month not to trash your food

 You can only get the bin by signing up for Mill on a subscription plan, starting at $33 a month.
 When your bin fills up, you pour the dried remains into a cardboard box — Mill ships you these — and leave that on your porch, where it’s picked up and trucked to a facility that processes your kitchen scraps into a feedstock ingredient, before shipping it to a farm where it’s fed to chickens.
 It’s a neat little loop: farm-to-table-to-farm.

 Uneaten food is the most abundant material in landfills.
 It wastes nutrients, costs money to sort and never gets to hungry mouths.
 And it rots, releasing enough methane gas in the U.S. alone to equal the emissions of 274 natural gas power plants.
-In 2015 the US federal agencies vowed to halve national food waste by 2030; we’ve made little notable progress since.
+In 2015 the U.S. federal agencies vowed to halve national food waste by 2030; we’ve made little notable progress since.
 No one has managed to keep large quantities of food out of dumps and reuse it effectively, nationwide, as Mill is setting out to do.

 “I am waiting with bated breath to see how it goes,” says Dana Gunders, a pioneer in food waste advocacy who runs the nonprofit ReFED.